apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 When Stateless NiFi is started, it parses the provided dataflow and determines which bundles/extensions are necessary to run the dataflow.
 If an extension is not available, or the version referenced by the flow is not available, Stateless may attempt to download the extensions automatically.
 To do this, one or more Extension Clients need to be configured.
-If no Extension Clients configured, only those extensions can be used that are already available (e.g. manually downloaded and copied offline) in the directories specified by the `nifi.stateless.extensions.directory` and `nifi.stateless.readonly.extensions.directory.<suffix>` properties described above.
+If no Extension Clients are configured, only those extensions can be used that are already available (e.g. manually downloaded and copied offline) in the directories specified by the `nifi.stateless.extensions.directory` and `nifi.stateless.readonly.extensions.directory.<suffix>` properties described above.

 Each Extension Client is configured using several properties, which are all tied together using a 'key'.
 For example, if we have